jdavidgaviria/mapreduce_python/README.md

 mapreduce_python
 ================

-example to calculate the mean and sample variance column-wise if a matrix using mapreduce with python
+example to calculate the mean and sample variance column-wise of a matrix using mapreduce with python

 ## 1. Deploy
 ### 1.1.
 Install hadoop